andreymisyurov/sql_fibonacci_series/README.md

 # sql_fibonacci_series
-Realizing of finding fibonacci numbers on postgreSQL
+Realizing of finding fibonacci series on postgreSQL without "WITH"